Summer Tree Care in Western NY

 Crumbly dirt and dry/crispy grass are good indicators to explore your soil.
 Dig about 4 to 6 inches under the surface near the base of your tree (take care and try to avoid hitting roots) and assess the deeper soil.
 Is it dusty, or dry feeling to touch?
 If so, your tree would likely benefit from watering.

 ABOUT SOIL: We always recommend a regular soil amendment schedule to support your trees for all seasons.
-This can be especially beneficial during a dry spell when the microbes in healthy soil may die off.
-Let us know if you're interested in our proprietary soil amendment, created specifically for the soil our Finger Lakes and Rochester area trees and landscaping live in.
+This can be especially beneficial in recovering from, or enduring a dry spell when the microbes in healthy soil may die off.
+Let us know if you're interested in our proprietary soil amendment, CompostTea, created specifically for the soil our Finger Lakes and Rochester area trees and landscaping live in.

 Tips for Watering: